dhellmann/pymotw/PyMOTW/decimal/index.rst

     :synopsis: Fixed and floating point math

 :Purpose: Decimal arithmetic using fixed and floating point numbers
-:Python Version: 2.4 and later
+:Available In: 2.4 and later

 The :mod:`decimal` module implements fixed and floating point arithmetic using the model familiar to most people, rather than the